-I currently work at Apple as a Research Engineer on the Apple Media Products Analytics team.
-I am a recent graduate of the Duke University Class of 2018, where I earned a B.S. in Computer Science and a B.S. in Statistical Science.
+I’m a recent graduate of the Duke University Class of 2018, where I earned a B.S. in Computer Science and a B.S. in Statistical Science.
+Since then, I’ve moved to California, and I currently work at Apple as a Research Engineer on the Apple Media Products Analytics Engineering team.

-Hummus aficionado, animal lover, future proprietor of a cauliflower farm.
+Highlights: hummus aficionado, bagel snob, future proprietor of a cauliflower farm.

 Relevant Undergraduate Coursework